K-12 Standard Response Protocol Toolkit

 The protocol also allows for a more predictable series of actions as an event unfolds.
 An intruder event may start as a Lockdown, but as the intruder is isolated, first responders would assist as parts of the school go to an "Evacuate to the Gym and Lockdown," and later "Evacuate to the Bus Zone."

-“The differentiation between Lockout and Lockdown is a critical element in SRP.”
+“The differentiation between Secure and Lockdown is a critical element in SRP.”

 Lockdown is a classroom-based protocol that requires locking the classroom door, turning off the lights and placing students out of sight of any corridor windows.
 Student action during Lockdown is to remain quiet.
 It does not mandate locking outside doors.
 There are several reasons for not locking perimeter doors during a Lockdown.
 Risk is increased to students or staff in exposed areas attempting to lock outside doors.
 Locking outside doors inhibits entry of first responders and increases risk as responders attempt to breach doors.

-There may be situations where both Lockdown and Lockout need to be performed, but in this case they are identified individually.
-"Lockout!
+There may be situations where both Lockdown and Secure need to be performed, but in this case they are identified individually.
+"Secure!
 Get Inside.
 Lock outside doors.
 Lockdown!
 Locks, Lights, out of Sight." would be announced on public address.
-We are in "Lockdown and Lockout" would be conveyed to emergency services or 911.
+We are in "Lockdown and Secure" would be conveyed to emergency services or 911.

 SRP also acknowledges that some school incidents involve a tactical response from law enforcement, and suggests consultation with local law enforcement regarding expectations and actions.